-This is where the golden age United Kingdom of David splits into the Divided Kingdom, and things generally start going downhill.
+In these chapters, “the golden age” of Israel comes to an end as United Kingdom of David splits into the Divided Kingdom, and things generally start going downhill.
 No one remembers the names of all the kings that follow Solomon, and there are two parallel kingdoms to keep track of.

-The way the stated purpose frames the lesson, you might expect that Solomon is the ideal leader and then his son goes bad.
-And indeed, in many ways, Solomon was quite good.
+The way the lesson’s stated purpose frames these chapters, you might expect that Solomon is the ideal leader but then his son goes bad.
+And indeed, in many ways, Solomon is portrayed as quite good.
 But in other ways, the things he accomplished (following in David’s footsteps) certainly had a heavy price that was not popular with his people at the time.
 Let’s look at this.